ProkopRandacek/asciiLasers/docs/core.md

 Only 8 least significant bits are used for the value.

 ### `{`
-The start point of the program.
-Sends a laser to the right with frequency of 1 through all of its output mirrors.
+The start point of a region.
+If in global scope, emits a value of `1` and then is inactive for the rest of the execution.
+If inside a function region, acts as a input for the function.
+When any laser hits the function call, this block emits a laser with the same value.

 ### `}`
-The end point of the program.
-When any laser hits this blocks, the program ends execution and that laser's value gets used as exit code.
+The end point of a region.
+If in global scope, terminates the program on any laser interaction and uses the laser value as a exit code.
+If inside a function, transports incoming lasers into the function call block where they are emitted.

 ### `_`
 When laser hits this blocks, a single byte is read from stdin.
 If there is no byte on stdin, the evaluation of this block waits until there is one.